CellFateNucOrg/callNanoDSMF/README.md

 The basecalled reads will all be under the directory (relative to the inside of nanoDSMF dir), in ../workspace, separated by barcode.
 The MinionQC will be in ../fastqQC/MinIONQC

-# Merging fastq files, aligning to genome and calling cytosine methylation
+## Aligning to genome and calling cytosine methylation
-The *alignFastq.sh* script merges all files from a single barcode (separately for pass and fail) into a single file called with the following template: experimentName_passORfail_barcode.fastq.gz.
+The *alignFastq.sh* script merges all files from a single barcode (separately for pass and fail) into a single file named according to the following template: experimentName_passORfail_barcode.fastq.gz.
 These files are placed in the ../fastqFiles directory.

 Next the script aligns the reads to the genome and places the bam files (same naming scheme) in the ../bamFiles directory.